-As an outcome of the prioritization process, the following community health needs were also identified, but will not be addressed directly by HSHS St. Vincent Hospital for the reasons indicated:
+As an outcome of the prioritization process, the following community health needs were also identified, but will not be addressed directly by HSHS St. Mary's Hospital Medical Center for the reasons indicated:

 - Environmental health: Being a provider of health care services through inpatient and outpatient services, the hospital does not have the expertise or resources to take the lead on addressing this priority in the region.
-However, in our role as an employer HSHS St. Vincent Hospital is involved in many initiatives that contribute to helping our community members stay healthy (e.g. Double Your Bucks program helps community members receive healthy food at the farmer's market; recycling efforts lead to less waste and reduces our carbon footprint; Mission Outreach programs help recycle medical equipment and make it available to those who are in need, but do not have a means of obtaining such equipment). - Creating a culture of safety: Being a provider of health care services through inpatient and outpatient services, the hospital does not have the the resources to address the various factors that affect safety in the region.
-HSHS St. Vincent Hospital does, however, lead daily huddles that examine our culture of safety and addresses safety issues immediately by 1) establishing action plans to address safety, 2) fostering an environment where safety issues are transparent and openly discussed, and 3) having colleagues complete a culture of safety evaluation annually.
+However, in our role as an employer, HSHS St. Mary's Hospital Medical Center is involved in many initiatives that contribute to helping our community members stay healthy (e.g. Double Your Bucks program helps community members receive healthy food at the farmers market; recycling efforts lead to less waste and reduces our carbon footprint; Mission Outreach programs recycle medical equipment and make it available to those who are in need, but do not have a means of obtaining such equipment). - Creating a culture of safety: Being a provider of health care services through inpatient and outpatient services, the hospital does not have the the resources to address the various factors that affect safety in the region.
+HSHS St. Mary's Hospital Medical Center does, however, lead daily huddles that examines our culture of safety and addresses safety issues immediately by 1) establishing action plans to address safety, 2) fostering an environment where safety issues are transparent and openly discussed, and 3) having colleagues complete a culture of safety evaluation annually.